jmehic/LimePOS/docs/Files.md

 The main stylesheet for the web application.
 Includes styling for classes such as .header, .body, and .footer.
 Includes fonts from Google's font API.
 Written in CSS.

 ###public/images/dark_fish_skin.png:
 Image used for the background of all pages of the web application.
 Setup in the style.css file to repeat across the background.
 Image from a website dedicated to subtle backgrounds called [Subtle Patterns](http://subtlepatterns.com/).
+Specific link to our pattern: http://subtlepatterns.com/dark-fish-skin/

 ###public/images/favicon.ico:
 A favicon image for the site.
 A slice of a lime.
 Source: http://www.clker.com/clipart-lime-slice.html